 UBuildIt claims it will help clients be their own general contractor, thereby saving them “up to 30%” of the cost of construction.

-But wait, very few if any general contractors make a 30% profit.
-Even if you consider the savings promised as the result of doing the project supervision yourself, a 30% cost reduction is a stretch at best, spurious at worst.
+Even if you consider the savings promised as the result of doing the project supervision yourself, in our experience, a 30% cost reduction would be a stretch at best, spurious at worst.

 Also, precisely because you’re not a professional general contractor in that scenario, you can expect to pay subcontractors more since you don’t have access to a network, nor have you formed strong relationships with industry providers.
 So the likelihood you’ll reap the rewards of discounts and insider deals is nominal.